 I first met Tony at Shannonville Motorsports Park in 2005 when I started getting involved with racing.
 Tony’s son Simon was one of the quicker amateur racers on his Kawasaki ZX-6R and both father and son always seemed extremely friendly and approachable.
 When they weren’t working on Simon’s motorcycle, the duo were off helping other riders around the paddock, whether it was fixing broken parts or offering up tips on how to go faster.
 At the time, they seemed like a typical father-son pair who enjoyed spending time together at the racetrack.
 Little did I know that a few short years later, Tony would become one of the best suppliers of motorcycle and racing parts and accessories in Canada.
 As it turns out, Tony (nor his wife) were expecting as much either.
-After an early career in motorcycling, Tony Blue immigrated to Canada during the 1970’s, promising his wife to leave motorcycle racing behind forever.
+After an early career in motorcycling, Tony Blue immigrated to Canada during the 1970’s, with the intent to leave motorcycling behind.
 As it turns out, with a long history of motorcycling under his belt, you can’t take the man away from the sport.

 Tony Blue got his first motorcycle when he was fifteen years old and living in England, by the time he was sixteen he was racing.
 Before long, he became a test rider and development engineer for Norton.
 Riding and racing was in his blood.
 He eventually went on to start a Dunlop tire service in the U.K., and eventually opened his own dealership.
-Somewhere along the way he met his wife, Pamela, and the pair eventually decided to move to Canada, where Tony promised he would leave motorcycles behind forever.
+Somewhere along the way he met his wife, Pamela, and the pair eventually decided to move to Canada for a fresh start.

 Tony found a job with a local manufacturing company and set out to build a solid foundation for his wife and family.
 While he missed motorcycles, his life was running along more or less smoothly, until one-day son Simon arrived home from a trip to England, with a new found interest in motorcycle racing fresh on his mind.
 Simon had spent much of his visit to England watching motorcycle racing, so when he arrived home he announced to his father, “Dad, I gotta race!”
 The younger Blue was about 21 years old at the time and Tony’s initial reaction was to discourage his son from racing.
 “For the reasons we all know,” explained Tony, who was referencing the costs and risks associated with racing, “I didn’t really want him to race.”
 However Simon insisted, “Are you going to help me or not?”
 According to Tony, he thought it was better to help his son than let him go it alone.